GabrielAragorn/gabrielaragorn/README.md

 My name is **Gabriel Aragão** and I work as a ✨ QA Analysy ✨ <!-- but I am studying new technologies to work as front-end dev --> 😃

 - 🔭 I’m currently working on Tecnisys as an QA Analysy
-- 🌱 I’m currently learning ReactJS and its vast library and TypeScript
+- 🌱 I’m currently learning Cypress to automate tests
 - 👯 I’m looking to collaborate on projects and work as a front-end dev
 - ⚡ Fun fact: I like to workout, read some books, listen to music and play some games
 <!--